 There is also resetJointStateMultiDof for spherical joints.
-See humanoidMotionCapture for an example of resetJointStateMultiDof enableJointForceTorqueSensor
+See humanoidMotionCapture for an example of resetJointStateMultiDof.
+Also a resetJointStateSMultiDof to reset multiple joints at a time.

 You can enable or disable a joint force/torque sensor in each joint.
 Once enabled, if you perform a stepSimulation, the 'getJointState' will report the joint reaction forces in the fixed degrees of freedom: a fixed joint will measure all 6DOF joint forces/torques.
 A revolute/hinge joint force/torque sensor will measure 5DOF reaction forces along all axis except the hinge axis.
 The applied force by a joint motor is available in the appliedJointMotorTorque of getJointState.